mahmoud/clastic/docs/tutorial-part2.rst

        config = ConfigParser()
        config.read(config_path)

-       host_url = config["erosion"]["host_url"].rstrip('/') + '/'
+       host_url = config["erosion"]["host_url"].rstrip("/") + "/"
        resources = {"host_url": host_url}

        render_factory = AshesRenderFactory(CUR_PATH)
        return Application(routes, resources=resources, render_factory=render_factory)

-The application resources are kept as a dictionary.
+The application resources are kept as items in a dictionary.
-After getting the host URL from the configuration file, we put it into this dictionary, which is then registered with the application during application instantiation.
+After getting the host URL from the configuration file, we put it into this dictionary, which then gets registered with the application during application instantiation.

-Endpoint functions can get application resources simply by listing them as parameters:
+Endpoint functions can access application resources simply by listing them (their dictionary keys) as parameters:

 .. code-block:: python